 \subsection{Solving the Coordination QP}

-Note that as $B_i^k$ is assumed to be positive definite, \eqref{eq::conqp} is a strictly convex equality-constrainted QP which can be equivalently solved by solving the first order optimality conditions (if $C_i^k$ has full row rank) which is a linear system of equations.
-The coordination problem \eqref{eq::conqp} can be solved in two different ways: either by centralized linear algebra routines or by iterative methods.
+The Hessian approximations $B_i^k$ are assumed to be positive definite.
+Hence, problem \eqref{eq::conqp} is a strictly convex equality-constrainted QP which can be solved via the first order optimality conditions (if $C_i^k$ has full row rank) which is a system of linear equations.
+There are two possibilities for solving \eqref{eq::conqp} numerically: either by centralized linear algebra routines or by iterative methods.
 For centralized computation, several solvers are interfaced in ALADIN-$\alpha$ which can be specified via the \texttt{solveQP} option.
 The available solvers are summarized in \autoref{tab:QPsol}.
 Note that not all solvers support sparse matrices.
 MA57 usually perfoms very well in practice---both in terms of speed and robustness.
-The second approach to solve \eqref{eq::conqp} is via iterative and possibly \emph{decentralized} routines.
+The second approach to solve \eqref{eq::conqp} is via iterative and \emph{decentralized} routines such as d-CG and d-ADMM.
 Details of these decentralized routines are described in \autoref{sec:bilAL}.